florez-carlos/dotfiles/README.md

 If your keys are already exported to an external device or the cloud, skip to [Import to the new device](#import-to-the-new-device-2) <br>

 Export your existing keys. <br>
- - NOTE: replace brackets with the email associated with your key.
+> :exclamation: replace brackets with the email associated with your key.

 ```bash
 gpg --output $HOME/public.pgp --armor --export <email@example.com>